 Noise awareness training services

-The Noise Chap can deliver thoroughly marvellous noise awareness training to your employees via a two hour course covering all the regulatory elements of employee noise training.
+Do you have employees who have been a pain in the arse and are in need of some form of collective punishment?
+If so, The Noise Chap can deliver thoroughly marvellous noise awareness training to your employees via a two hour course covering all the regulatory elements of employee noise training.
 As a trainer, The Noise Chap has delivered hundreds of courses over the years giving you an experienced trainer who can talk from the perspective of having spent many years conducting noise assessments in a huge variety of industries and also undertaking thousands of workplace audiometry hearing tests.
-(And given I am the one writing this, is saying 'he' to refer to myself in the third person a bit weird?
+(Although, given I am the one writing this, is saying 'he' to refer to myself in the third person a bit weird?
 Don't people who refer to themselves in the third person always end up as the serial killer on telly?).
 Anyway...

 Noise awareness training course content

 Before diving into the nuts and bolts of it all, some time is spent in a rather chatty way using loads of examples, getting some key concepts about noise over to the enthralled attendees.
 This means things like explaining that 0dB is not silence, that 3dB is doubling of the power of the noise which is important as it means 90dB(A) is twice as dangerous for them as an area at 87dB(A).
 Also a walk through common noise levels so they have something to relate to and it's not just a load of random numbers.
 Time is spent in this part on non-occupational noise exposures as well as workplace ones so they get the idea that noise is a total exposure, not just something they get at work.

 If the client can give me a copy of their noise assessment a week in advance I can modify this section for each specific course so it includes the noise levels in their workplace as part of the noise levels run-through.

 This gives them some rough and ready ideas of how they can identify when noise levels are getting too high and may start to have an impact on their hearing.
 This is one of the mandatory parts of the training in L108.